unexpectedpanda/retool-clonelists-metadata/readme.md

 Metadata files are auto-generated from Redump and No-Intro databases, and should not be manually updated.

-If you want to make a change to the data, don't submit a PR here.
+To make a change, don't submit a PR.
 Instead, report the issue upstream:

 #### No-Intro